 We recommend that you start small.
 For example, you can text your customers about five times a month.
 Focus on the strongest content and deliver it first.
 After one or two months, you can increase the number of messages.

 A great approach is to schedule your messages depending on your target audience’s activity and send them automatically.
 You can also use various applications that will enable you to launch a campaign when your customer takes a specific action.
 Generally, the best time to send SMS is between noon and 3 pm.

-	Include a clear call to action.
+Include a clear call to action to prompt your customers.
+We aren't sending an email so make sure you keep it short and sweet.
 Write a few introductory words and add the necessary link.
 Your link may lead the recipient to a more detailed call to action on your landing page.

 You can get the best response from your recipients if you use their fear of missing out (FOMO).
 Create a sense of exclusivity so that the recipients can feel lucky to learn about your offer.
 For example, you can brand your SMS campaign as “VIP” or address your recipients by their names.
 You may also say that your offer is for a few lucky members who were selected randomly.

 Your recipients will also be motivated to take advantage of your offers if your SMS feels urgent.
 Tell your audience that your offer is about to expire.
 For example, you can use such phrases as “today only,” “limited time offer,” “one-time-only,” etc. For instance, your SMS might look like this:

 If you are wondering the stand-out best way to write a text message, personalisation is it.
 Add a friendly touch to your bulk SMS copies to connect to your audience.

 Use personalised data like names, birthdays, locations and interests to give a human feel.
 Here is a great example: